Hi, I'm Amélie. This is my personal academic

 The Wild Coasts page also brings you to visit some amazing coasts I visited and check some sample artworks.

 February 2017 - National bioplanner hui in Christchurch.
-I met all the members of our national team, to discuss the NZ biodiversity strategy and plan.
+I met all the members of our DOC national team, to discuss the NZ biodiversity strategies and plans.
 Our team advises the operation teams on strategic planning for conservation projects to reach the best biodiversity benefits across the country.

 December 2016 - Back in New Zealand!
 After 4.5 years working overseas, it feels good to be back.
-I am starting a new job as bioplanner for the northern part of the North Islands and discovering a new area of the country is very exciting!
+I am starting my new job at DOC as bioplanner for the northern part of the North Island and discovering a new area of the country is very exciting!
 And what an area: amazing coastlines and islands indeed, photos to come, check out the Wild Coast page.

 November 2016 - Fairbanks!
 It is very exciting that Veronica Frans is visiting Falk Huettmann's lab and presenting our work on baleen whales in the Falkland Islands at the University of Alaska Fairbanks Institute of Arctic Biology.